gijntema/artemis/README.md

 It is also possible to change parameter values in the python script - for an example, see `scripts/default_scenario_vary_parameters.py`.

-### Tips for adjusting the Model
+### Testing

-Please realise that a testing framework **tests/test_functionality.py** is present to test if any adjustments hinder the functionality of the model.
+Please realise that a testing framework `tests/test_*.py` is present to test if any adjustments hinder the functionality of the model.
 New functionality test can also be included in this framework.

-Simply run the script to test the functionality **OUTDATED SHOULD BE CHECKED FOR FUNCTIONALITY**.
+To run the tests, run: `pytest -s`.
+Without the `-s` option there will be an error due to the use of `PrintBlocker`.

 ### Profiling the code

+To get profiling results, you can run:

 ```
 python -m cProfile -o profiling.txt scripts/default_scenario.py